 And you can do A/B testing on any page you want – for example your product pages, checkout flow or landing pages.

-How to get started with it on your website?
+How to get started with A/B testing on your website?

 - First you need an A/B testing tool, like Visual Website Optimizer or Optimizely (definitely check out this A/B testing tool comparison guide).

 - You then need some good A/B testing ideas (ideally gathered from your web analytics and visitor feedback – not from your boss!)

-- Lastly, you need to analyze the results, and make improvements to tests to get even better results.
+- Lastly, you need to analyze and learn from the results to create even better follow up A/B tests.

 What are some of the best practices for A/B testing?